JaneliaSciComp/test-datasets/README.md

 # test-datasets

-This contains test data for the BioImageTools nextflow modules.
+This contains test data for the nextflow modules and pipelines.

 > ⚠️ **Do not merge your test data to the `main` branch!
 Each pipeline and module has a dedicated branch.**